level27/lvl/docs/domains/lvl_domain_integrity_get.md

-## lvl domain integrity get
+# lvl domain integrity get

-Get a list of all integrity checks for a domain
+Get a list of all integrity checks for an entity

 ```
-lvl domain integrity get [domain id] [flags]
+lvl domain integrity get [entity] [flags]
 ```

 ### Options